automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Variraptor.md

 # Variraptor
-## Description: The first raptor ever to be discovered in France.
+## The first raptor ever to be discovered in France.